What is an overuse injury?

 - Athletes should participate on only 1 team of the same sport per season when

-participating on 2 or more teams in the same sport (e.g. high school and club) would involve practices or games (or both) more than 5 days per week.
+participating in 2 or more teams in the same sport (e.g. high school and club) would involve practices or games (or both) more than 5 days per week.

 - Youth athletes should be encouraged to participate in multiple sports and recreational activities throughout the year to enhance general fitness and aid in motor development.

 Working with a coach or trainer can assure proper training and technique.
-Paying particular attention to proper warm up before activity and using ice after activity may also help.
-Check with doctor to see if over the counter anti-inflammatory medications can also be taken to relieve symptoms.
+Paying particular attention to proper warm-up before activity and using ice after activity may also help.
+Check with a doctor to see if over-the-counter anti-inflammatory medications can also be taken to relieve symptoms.

-If symptoms persist, sports medicine specialists such as our Doctor’s of physical therapy will be able to create more detailed treatment plan for your specific condition.
-This may include a thorough review of your training program and an evaluation for any predisposing anatomic or bio-mechanical factors.
+If symptoms persist, sports medicine specialists such as our Doctor of physical therapy will be able to create a more detailed treatment plan for your specific condition.
+This may include a thorough review of your training program and an evaluation for any predisposing anatomic or biomechanical factors.
 Physical therapy services are a great solution for keeping optimal load and conditioning of the athlete while healing the condition more rapidly.
-Wright Physical Therapy offers complimentary screens from our DPTs to help you know what is needed.
-Call 208-736-2574 to schedule your screen or treatment.